jamcneil/Webinar/README.md

 This app was used as the demo app for Xamarin University's Webinar series "Building your first Android App."

 To see AndroidWeather in action and learn how to start building native apps, sign up for out free "Xamarin University Presents" Webinar series at xamarin.com/webinars.

+IMPORTANT:
+You will need to replace my [Your API Key Here] with your own API keys for the weather services before you can run this app.